Why do my headphones sound muffled? How to fix?

 These headphones for tinnitus bypass your ear canals and sends sound waves through your bones directly to your eardrums.
 While these headphones for tinnitus don’t have excellent noise canceling features, they will be guaranteed not to cause tinnitus like earbuds and in-ear headphones do.

 However, suppose bone conduction headphones are not your style.
-In that case, you can still opt for noise canceling headphones for tinnitus, such as the Bose Noise Cancelling Headphones 700, which has 11 levels of active noise canceling, a revolutionary microphone system that has unrivaled voice pickup, allowing the headphones to counteract the background noises quickly, and high-quality over-ear pads that provide excellent sound isolation, and passive noise canceling.
+In that case, you can still opt for noise canceling headphones for tinnitus, such as the Bose Noise Cancelling Headphones 700, which has 11 levels of active noise canceling that block voices, crying, and snoring, a revolutionary microphone system that has unrivaled voice pickup, allowing the headphones to counteract the background noises quickly, and high-quality over-ear pads that provide excellent sound isolation, and passive noise canceling.

 In addition, you can choose the level of noise canceling you want as you can adjust the ambient sound being filtered, which will still allow you to be completely aware of your surroundings.